c-jijo/NoteApp/README.md

 This application will allow users to organize their notes, writings, and journal entries in a convenient and intuitive way.
 It will feature, at the minimum, grouping text files by user created tags or by calendar dates.

+Planned features include cloud login and password protection for notes, and reminders.